ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 For example:

 .. image:: ../common/images/configure-awx-auth-saml-suppcontact-info.png
-    :alt: Configuring SAML Support Contact information in climber.
+    :alt: Configuring SAML Support Contact information in ascender.

-10. In the **SAML Enabled Identity Providers** field, provide information on how to connect to each Identity Provider listed. climber expects the following SAML attributes in the example below:
+10. In the **SAML Enabled Identity Providers** field, provide information on how to connect to each Identity Provider listed. ascender expects the following SAML attributes in the example below:

 ::